How to Package Rust Applications

 end

-variable is a description of your packagehomepage
+descvariable is a description of your package - The

-function is the process that will install your binary.
-We will use the built-in bin.install
+installfunction is the process that will install your binary.
+We will use the built-inbin.installcommand.
+The only argument to the command should be the name of the binary in the tarball.

 brew tap <username>/tap # or a different repository